 Jones was a player-manager for his final five White Sox seasons (1904-08), never suffering anything close to a losing season and by far the winningest (%) manager in club history.
 He piloted the White Sox to their first World Series win, over the Cubs in 1906.

-The White Sox became the first team in MLB history to permanently print player names on the the back of their jerseys.
+During Spring Training or near this date, the White Sox become the first team in MLB history to wear player names on the the back of their jerseys.
+The announcement had been made back on January 22.
 It was another Bill Veeck innovation, only done on road jerseys, met with some resistance from players, but soon adopted across baseball.